apache/flink/docs/dev/table/sql/create.zh.md

 schema declaration.
 The column itself is not physically stored within the table.
 The column's data type is derived automatically from the given expression and does not have to be declared manually.

+The planner will transform computed columns into a regular projection after the source.
+For optimization or [watermark strategy push down]({% link dev/table/sourceSinks.zh.md %}), the evaluation might be spread across operators, performed multiple times, or skipped if not needed for the given query.

 For example, a computed column could be defined as:
 {% highlight sql %}
 CREATE TABLE MyTable (